jeremyong/gal/docs/index.md

 // You can verify that l defines Plucker coordinates that pass through (1, 0, 0) and (0, 1, 1)
 ```

 In the lambda (the first argument to compute), we do not capture variables, and we do not produce side-effects.
 The lambda itself is never actually evaluated (instead, `decltype` is used to compute the final result based solely on the type the lambda returns).
 In the body of the lambda, we shadow the outside variable names for convenience.
-The actual types that are passed to the lambda are building blocks of an template expression tree.
+The actual types that are passed to the lambda are building blocks of a template expression tree.
 Thus, operations that are supported in the body of a compute lambda are *not* supported outside the lambda.

 ```c++
 point<> p1{1, 0, 0};